Brace (singer): Career revival

-Legal issues
+Prison

 In early 2010 newspapers reported that Brace was in prison since January 2010, which was confirmed by his management "Line-Up Events".
 It became clear that Brace had been involved in a kidnapping and physical abuse case.
 According to his own statements he had helped a friend try to get money from a tenant who refused to pay rent.
 Brace denies to have been aware of the kidnapping plan of his friends.

 29 April 2010 Brace received a 16 months sentence with four months suspension for kidnapping, extortion and possession of a gun.

 Brace was released from prison on 7 January 2011, for good behaviour.

 Humanitarian interest

 During the MTV documentary Rap Around the world, the song Het Kind which is also the 3rd single from the album Strijder was produced during the stay of Brace in the Philippines to participate in the filming of the documentary about child trafficking.
 He collaborated with Ali B and mc's J-Rock.
 The accompanying video clip was also filmed there.

 Part of the proceeds of Het Kind went to Plan Nederland which is a global humanitarian child-focused development organization.
 Annually, through the borders of the Philippines, thousands of children are used in human trafficking, especially girls.
 They have a life of exploitation and forced prostitution.
 Plan works with the Philippine Visayan Forum Foundation organization to put trafficking to a halt.
 They save children from the hands of child traffickers, ensure that children are taken care of, and be escorted to school.

 In 2006, Brace was nominated one of the "ambassadors of liberty" and travelled in that capacity on 5 May 2006 to the Liberation Festivals in Assen, Groningen, Wageningen, Den Bosch and Roermond.